 Difference Between SQL vs Hadoop

 Hadoop is a big data ecosystem that is used for storing, processing and mining patterns from data.
 Hadoop can be used for a wide range of problems.
 It is a full technology stack in itself.
 There are many additional frameworks and platforms on top of Hadoop which address one or the other technical issues like data collection, data storage, data processing, log maintenance, advanced analytics, etc. SQL is a query language that is used to store, process and extract patterns from data stored in relational databases.
 Data is stored in the form of tables here.
 It works only for structured data only.

-Head To Head Comparison Of SQL vs Hadoop (Infographics)
+Head to Head Comparison Of SQL vs Hadoop (Infographics)

-Key differences between SQL vs Hadoop
+Key Differences Between SQL and Hadoop

 - Above, we saw the key comparison between SQL and Hadoop.
 By those statements, we can understand that these two are two unique systems designed for specific needs and they are used for unique purposes.

 - Whereas Hadoop provides a vast range of functionality and applications, SQL compliments Hadoop in more sense than compete with it.
 For example, HIVE which is an independent component of Hadoop is very similar to SQL.
 Using Hive, SQL like syntaxes can be written to do data manipulations, but the design, functioning, and intent of HIVE is different from SQL in principle.

 - The most important difference to understand between the SQL vs Hadoop is that SQL can handle a very limited type of data i.e. relational data and its processing speed becomes very slow when millions of records are to be manipulated at once whereas Hadoop is specifically designed to address this problem only.